Daraan/LunaticAI-Driver-for-CARLA-Simulator/docs/webview/source/docs/Install.md

 ## Requirements

-To setup CARLA refer to the [official documentation](https://carla.readthedocs.io/en/latest/).
+To setup CARLA refer to the official [CARLA documentation](https://carla.readthedocs.io/en/latest/).
 Ensure all environment variables and dependencies are correctly configured.

 ### Minimum Setup

+The necessary setup to use the {py:class}`.LunaticAgent` class and the {py:mod}`AgentGameLoop.py <AgentGameLoop>` module is as follows:

 ```bash
 # Clone the repository